Pearson

 High Risk

 Pearson K12 Learning rebranded as Savvas in 2020.
 Savvas acquired Rubicon in 2022.
+By complying with Human Rights Campaign’s controversial demands, Pearson increases the risk of dividing employees, alienating customers and harming shareholders.
+The company covers transgender-related medical costs for its employees and their children and provides specific sexual orientation and gender identity-based benefits.
+Pearson forces employees to undergo multiple ideological trainings and uses its reputation, corporate funds, and political influence to support controversial sex and gender ideologies, organizations, and legislation.
 Pearson's educational resources are banned in multiple states because of the ideological viewpoints espoused within the curriculum.
 Pearson produces elementary-aged educational content containing lessons on LGBTQ, "Black Lives Matter at School", and intersectionality of identities.
-The company vets suppliers according to LGBTQ policies and frequently uses its reputation to advocate for ideological causes.
+The company vets suppliers according to LGBTQ policies and its CEO signed the CEO's for Diversity and Inclusion pledge.
 For these reasons, Pearson receives a High Risk rating.

 Criteria